-Some of the rights that are exclusive to Australian citizens include the following:
+Some rights and opportunities are exclusive to Australian citizens.

-- The chance to work in the Australian defence force and the federal government;
+- working in the Australian defence force and federal government;

-- The chance to participate and represent Australia in international sporting events; and
+- representing Australia in international sporting events; and

-- Hold full residency rights in New Zealand without expiration or risk of losing these rights.
+- holding full residency rights in New Zealand without expiration or risk of losing these rights.

-- Defend the country should the situation call for it;
+- defending the country should the situation call for it;

-- Register for and vote at all elections and referenda; and
+- registering to vote and voting at all elections and referenda (once over 18); and

-- Serve on a jury, if requested upon.
+- serving on a jury, if called upon to do so.